Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Deployment

 A workload defines the creation, status, and lifecycle of pods.
-By creating a workload, you can manage and control the behavior of multiple pods, such as scaling, updating, and restoration.
+By creating a workload, you can manage and control the behavior of multiple pods, such as scaling, update, and restoration.

 • Deployment: runs a stateless application.
 It supports online deployment, rolling upgrade, replica creation, and restoration.

 • StatefulSet: runs a stateful application.
-Each pod for running the application has an independent state.
+Each pod for running the application has an independent state, and the data can be restored when the pod is restarted or migrated, ensuring application reliability and consistency.

 • Job: a one-off job.
 After the job is complete, the pods are automatically deleted.